Taylor Sheridan: Career

 On June 23, 2025, Paulynne, Inc., which owns and controls all of famed broadcaster Paul Harvey's intellectual property, sued Paramount Global in New York federal court.
 The company sued Paramount for using a 90 second audio clip from The Rest of the Story in Landman without permission.
 Paramount used a segment about rising gas prices from Harvey's 2009 "Gas Crisis" episode in the opening of the Season 1 finale.
 The lawsuit accused Paramount of failing to obtain permission to use the clip as well as editing the clip to change Harvey's viewpoint with regard to government fossil-fuel policies and his interest in alternative fuels.

 On June 5, 2025, it was announced that NOLA King, a spin-off series of Tulsa King, was in the works at Paramount+.
 The series will be set in New Orleans and will star Samuel L. Jackson in a similar role as the one Stallone plays in Tulsa King.
-Jackson is expected to appear in the third season of Tulsa King, which is currently in production.
+Jackson appeared in the third season of Tulsa King.

+On February 24, 2026, it was reported by The Hollywood Reporter that Paramount+ had announced that the spinoff was moving away from New Orleans in favor of Texas and the name of the show changed to Frisco King instead of NOLA King.
+In addition, it was announced that Sheridan had been tapped to write all eight episodes of the first season.

-On October 28, 2025, it was reported that Sheridan had signed a five-year overall deal with NBCUniversal, which will take affect after his current deals with Paramount expire in March 2026 for film, and 2028 for television.
+On October 28, 2025, it was reported that Sheridan had signed a five-year overall deal with NBCUniversal, which will take effect after his current deals with Paramount expire in March 2026 for film, and 2028 for television.
 The deal was described as being a "coup" for the company, coming shortly after Skydance Media completed its acquisition of Paramount; CEO David Ellison had previously praised Sheridan as being a "singular genius", and had hoped that he would "call Paramount his home for as long as he wants to be telling stories."

+On June 23, 2026, Sheridan co-wrote a book with former convict Tom Nelson entitled How to Not Die in Prison.

 Style

 As an actor, Sheridan explained that the amount of expositional dialogue he read for television caused him to form an "allergy to exposition" in his writing.
 He has also said that he looks for "absurdly simple" plots to focus solely on character.
 He has cited the Coen brothers, Cormac McCarthy, and Larry McMurtry as influential to his writing.

+Sheridan's popular TV shows such as Landman have widely been described as "conservative", "red-state entertainment" and "Make America Great Again propaganda".
+Sheridan has publicly contested these characterizations of his style noting in an interview with the The Atlantic "I just sit back laughing.
+I’m like, ‘Really?".
+Critics note a more complex blend of some progressive and traditional conservative themes in his shows.